bazeem/6s198/README.md

 ##Welcome to my 6.s198 Page!
-Excuse the appearance as I am currently working on it.
+Excuse the appearance as I am working to improve it.

 ## Welcome to GitHub Pages